CarineRey/caars/README.md

 You **can** use:
  *  ``` -v $SHARED_DIR:$SHARED_DIR  ``` to share your working directory between your computer and the virtual environment in the docker container.
-Indeed, CAARS builds links with absolute path which will be break if you don't use the same directory tree.
+Indeed, CAARS builds links with absolute path which will be broken if you don't use the same directory tree.

  * ``` -e LOCAL_USER_ID=`id -u $USER` ``` to allow giving user rights on files created in the docker container.
  * ``` -e W_DIR=$SHARED_DIR ``` to set the working directory as the shared directory in the docker container.

-CAARS can be call directly in the docker container terminal.
+CAARS can be called directly in the docker container terminal.

 ```sh
 user_caars@1dbd8f2594cc:/shared/directory$ caars -help
 ```

-All data use in the container must be contained in the $SHARED_DIRECTORY, indeed the container "sees" only directory tree from the shared directory.
+All data used in the container must be placed in the $SHARED_DIRECTORY, indeed the container "sees" only directory tree from the shared directory.

-See the [Tutorial](https://github.com/CarineRey/caars/wiki/Tutorial) for more usage.
+See the [Tutorial](https://github.com/CarineRey/caars/wiki/Tutorial) for more information.

-If you have any problem don't hesitate to contact me (carine.rey@ens-lyon.org).
+If you have any problem do not hesitate to contact me (carine.rey@ens-lyon.org).

 ## Complete installation